 An ADA touch screen with printer will be available for use.

 1-877-VotesPA (1-877-868-3772) is a PA Department of State hotline that will be staffed on Election Day.
-Furthermore, if you feel that your voting rights were violated or you want to report suspected fraud or irregularies, you may do so through this hotline or by completing an online form.
+If you feel that your voting rights were violated or you want to report suspected intimidation, fraud or irregularies, you may do so through this hotline or by completing an online form.

 What is the difference between Mail-In and Absentee ballots?
 Which one should I request?